cybermonkjbot/Cribnosh-app/README_Apple_SignIn_Troubleshooting.md

 - Monitor user success rates
 - Identify patterns in failures
 - Measure impact of retry mechanisms
+- **NEW**: Track user cancellation rates vs. actual errors

 ---

-**Remember**: Apple Sign-In errors are often transient and related to network or service issues.
-Providing clear feedback and retry options significantly improves user experience.
+**Remember**: Apple Sign-In "authorization failed" errors are now handled gracefully as user cancellations.
+This provides a much better user experience by not showing unnecessary error messages for intentional actions.